remarkjs/remark/packages/remark-cli/readme.md

   $ remark . -o
 ```

-More information on all these options is available in detail at
+More information on all these options is available at
-[`unified-args`][unified-args], which does most of the work.
+[`unified-args`][unified-args], which does the work.
 `remark-cli` is `unified-args` preconfigured to:

 *   Load `remark-` plugins